The symptoms of Kawasaki disease usually develop in 3 phases over a 6-week period.

 Your child will begin to recover during the third phase of Kawasaki disease, which is known as the convalescent phase.

-But your child may still have a lack of energy and become easily tired during this time.
+But your child may still have a lack of energy and tire easily during this time.